tytydraco/yessleep/out/There_something_going_on_at_my_new_job.md

 "With these numbers we need all the help we can get" he said again prompting laughter from around the room.

 Blane led me to his office.
 An assortment of novelties decorated the sleek decor; a signed football, awards and plaques for various things, a very expensive framed guitar, and a bunch of photographs with important people.
-I saw one of my Uncle and Blane among a group of other men in suits at what appeared to be some sort of event or gala.
+I saw one of my uncle and Blane among a group of other men in suits at what appeared to be some sort of event or gala.
 Beside that was a photo of Blane and what looked like the Governor fishing.

 "Is that..."
 I said without thinking.

 "Oh that, that's me and Richard.
 Biggest fish I ever caught that day... he's doing well for himself"

 First name basis with the Governor?
-I knew my Uncle was friends with some powerful people but this surprised me.
+I knew my uncle was friends with some powerful people but this surprised me.

 We talked for about ten minutes, or I should say he talked, mostly about himself.
 Every time I tried to focus the conversation on the position he would almost brush it off as if it wasn't important and continue talking about the novelties around his office.
 Finally he trailed off, seemingly lost in his own thoughts.